-The following table sets forth, as reported to the Company, the number of shares of Common Stock beneficially owned as of June 1, 1999, by each of the directors and named executive officers.
-The table also shows the beneficial ownership of the Company's stock by all directors, named executive officers and executive officers as a group on that date, including shares of Common Stock that they have a right to acquire within 60 days after June 1, 1999 by the exercise of options that have been granted under the Company's stock option plans.
+The following table sets forth, as reported to the Company, the number of shares of Common Stock beneficially owned as of May 5, 1999, by each of the directors and named executive officers.
+The table also shows the beneficial ownership of the Company's stock by all directors, named executive officers and executive officers as a group on that date, including shares of Common Stock that they have a right to acquire within 60 days after May 5, 1999 by the exercise of options that have been granted under the Company's stock option

-Excluding Roger N. Farah, no director, named executive director or executive officer beneficially owned one percent or more of the total number of outstanding shares of Common Stock as of June 1, 1999.
+Excluding Roger N. Farah, no director, named executive director or executive officer beneficially owned one percent or more of the total number of outstanding shares of Common Stock as of May 5, 1999.
 Mr. Farah beneficially owned 1.01 percent as of this date.